brunogarciagonzalez/lectures-starter-code/module-2/intro-to-sinatra-and-mvc/README.md

 ## Welcome to Module 2!

-## Today's Problem:
+## Up until now:
-- We are stuck in the command line!
+- We have been stuck in the command line!
-- (We want to build web applications!)
+- We want to build web applications!

 ## We have started to solve our problem:
 - Learning about the Request-Response Cycle